jdevfullstack-tutorials/learn-to-code/README.md

 In the case of computer programming, I started learning PureBasic.
 Prior to this, I successfully created an MS Excel program, a flat file database.
-It was really a good project that no one attempted or even realized to solve a particular problem.
+It was really a good project to solve a particular problem that no one attempted or even realized.

 If you are really determined to learn new things, then you will definitely learn that.
 That's the most important one.